Book Online With:

 An injection does not interfere with sex.
 Almost all women are able to use the injection.

-• Bone loss may occur with use of the injection.
-When injections are stopped, some, if not all, of the bone that was lost is gained back.
+• Bone loss may occur with the use of the injection.
+When injections are discontinued, some or all of the lost bone density may be regained.

 • An injection should not be used if you have multiple risk factors for cardiovascular disease.